eecs110/fall2020/pages/syllabus.md

 > Because there are unprecedented and uncertain times, I have built leniency into the design of the class.
 You will be able to:
 > * drop your lowest quiz score (best 2 of 3)
 > * drop your lowest homework score (best 5 of 6)
-> * drop your lowest 2 labs (best 5 of 7)
+> * Keep your best 5 tutorial scores (best 5 of 7 or 8)
 >
 > I have done this to make the class equitable.
 Use this leniency wisely.
-In other words, skipping HW1, Quiz1, and Lab1-2 is an ill-advised approach. **I will not grant additional exceptions unless the circumstances are truly exceptional, and this will need to go through the Dean of Students (or some similar NU entity).**
+In other words, skipping HW1, Quiz1, and Tutorial1-2 is an ill-advised approach. **I will not grant additional exceptions unless the circumstances are truly exceptional, and this will need to go through the Dean of Students (or some similar NU entity).**

 ### Homework Grading